Jaytechent/Urban-pulse-Sentinel/README.md

 - Reroute vehicles (map simulation)
 - Public advisory generation

-No real emergency systems are triggered.
+No real emergency systems are triggered for this MVP yet.

 ---